Skip to content

 RF EngineeringJanuary 22, 20267 min read

 Learn how to perform an RF link budget analysis from scratch.
-Covers free-space path loss, antenna gain, cable losses, receiver sensitivity, and link margin calculation with worked examples.
+Covers free-space path loss, antenna gain, cable losses, receiver sensitivity, and link margin.

 The Fundamental Equation